AG6GR/PANDAv2/README.md

 ## Web Interface

-The web interface was contructed using the [Bootstrap framework](http://getbootstrap.com/) and Javascript.
+The web interface was constructed using the [Bootstrap framework](http://getbootstrap.com/) and Javascript.

 ### Main Page
 When the main page is loaded, a Javascript script fetches the next scheduled alert times for each prescription using GET requests.
 The body of the response is then displayed under the corresponding label.